Ignis17/PythonCrashCourse/Chapter2/README.md

 **Python Scripts:**
 - *hello_world.py*
->Prints to the screen the strings "Hello python world" & "Hello Python Crash Course World!"
+>Prints to the screen the strings *_"Hello python world" and "Hello Python Crash Course World!"_*
 - *name.py*
 >Illustrates the use of title,upper, and lower methods.